3sztof/aws-iam-protected-api-gateways/README.md

 The demo does not:

-- Provide a comprehensive appliation / client code
+- Provide a comprehensive application / client code
   - the backend is just a simple Lambda that returns what it receives (event dump)
   - the demo client script is a crude Python code that demonstrates how to make a signed API request, it's by no means a production quality code